zainabmelh/guide-articles/articles/Miscellaneous/global-control-shortcuts-for-mac/index.md

 ---
-title: "Global Control Shortcuts for Mac"
+title: Global Control Shortcuts for Mac
-parent: "to-be-sorted"
 ---
 These Global Control Shortcuts for Mac will save you hours by speeding up your typing.

 [https://player.vimeo.com/video/107073108](https://player.vimeo.com/video/107073108)